kylesuzuki/ad-ds-sim/README.md

 </p>

 <h1>Active Directory Lab: User Authentication and Access Control Simulation in Azure</h1>
 This beginner-friendly tutorial provides hands-on experience with setting up an on-premises Active Directory within Azure Virtual Machines.
-Learn how to create a Domain Controller VM, install Active Directory, and configure Remote Desktop.
-Explore essential tasks such as joining clients to the domain and managing user accounts.
+Learn how to install Active Directory on a Domain Controller VM and join a Client VM to the Domain.
+Explore essential tasks such as configuring Remote Desktop and managing user accounts.
 Practice proper resource management by deleting the resource group and verifying its successful removal.<br />

 <h2>List Summary</h2>